 Imagine how cranky you’d be if you were covered in dust and no one ever cleaned you?
 Especially if no one ever cleaned where you breathe from!
-Pretty cranky, right?
 But don’t worry, generally plants don’t need to be cleaned as often as you and I do—a cleaning roughly every season is usually sufficient.

 It’s also critical to think about what your plants are like in nature: they aren’t covered in dust!
 They are regularly washed by rain, cleaning off the entire plant.
 And when it isn’t raining, they aren’t catching normal household dust particles and bits that fly around.

-Is leaf shine good for plants?
+Are topical leaf shine products good for plants?

 No. While it might sound like a nice step to take after you clean all of that dust off of your leaves, you definitely want to avoid leaf shine products.
 Many over-the-counter leaf shine sprays use mineral oil to enhance the shine on your leaves, which isn’t a great idea.